vam-community/vam-party/USAGE.md

 Options:

 - `--all` upgrade everything
-- `--get` downloads registered scripts that were not already downloaded
-- `--fix` updates scenes referencing scripts that are not yet in the party folder
-- `--clean` deletes the source script after scenes have been updated
 - `--warnings` show warnings such as broken scenes or missing scripts
 - `--noop` prints what the script will do, but won't actually do anything
 - `--verbose` prints every change that will be done on every scene